longwindy/gesture-control/README.md

 # gesture-control
-A gesture control based on computer vision
+A gesture control tool based on computer vision